Yinks87/desktop-bitrate-monitor/README.md

     DESKTOP BITRATE MONITOR
   </h1>
   <h2>
-    A desktop app that listens to SRT ingest server statistics and automatically switches scenes in your broadcasting software.
+    A desktop app that monitors SRT ingest server statistics and automatically switches scenes in your broadcasting software.
   </h2>
 </div>